johnnynava/weather-app/README.md

-Didn't put too much effort on this one, it was mostly to learn how async/wait, try/catch and promises worked.
+Didn't put too much effort on the graphical interface of this one.

+It was mostly to learn how async/wait, try/catch and promises worked.

+And also how to work with APIs.